Pennsylvania State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Pennsylvania collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including gas guzzlers, tanning salons, firearms, vehicle sales, transportation tickets, and more.

-The Pennsylvania excise tax on gasoline is 12.00¢ per gallon, higher then 70% of the other 50 states.
-Pennsylvania's excise tax on gasoline is ranked #15 out of the 50 states.
+The Pennsylvania excise tax on gasoline is 0.00¢ per gallon, one of the highest gas taxes in the country.
+Pennsylvania's excise tax on gasoline is ranked #1 out of the 50 states.
 The Pennsylvania gas tax is included in the pump price at all gas stations in Pennsylvania.

 Pennsylvania Cellphone Tax8th highest cellphone tax